Digitalisation leads to some radical changes.

 Driverless vehicles still a long way off

-Driverless vehicles are a hot topic which is being addressed by the motor strategy lab, although they are not the number one priority.
+Driverless vehicles are a hot topic.
 It will take decades until we see fully autonomous, driverless vehicles.
 According to some predictions, until at least 2050 and beyond we’ll have a hybrid system that combines conventional vehicles with drivers and driverless ones.
 So before that happens, we need to address some very significant points related to liability and the resulting insurance benefits.
-On top of that, we’ll face new risks such as hacker attacks on systems or faults in autonomous vehicles’ sensors.
+On top of that, we’ll face new risks such as cyberattacks on systems or faults in autonomous vehicles’ sensors.
 Third-party vehicle liability insurance will remain a guide for the quick and straightforward payment of compensation.

 Innovative mobility solutions